glory2win/raylib-visual-studio-2022/README.md

 # raylib-visual-studio-2022
+## Update ##
+Dt: 24.08.2022
+- Updated libs and include to Raylib v 4.2

 How to make raylib static libraries for visual studio 2022 from raylib 4.0 source code.

+ Process is similar.

 1. Download the source code from https://github.com/raysan5/raylib/releases